How Much Food to Feed a Dog at Any Life Stage

 About JustFoodForDogs:

 At JustFoodForDogs we only create what we believe is best for dogs and cats.
-We start with the highest quality, USDA-certified, restaurant-grade meats, fresh vegetables, and whole grains, all of which are approved for human consumption.
+We start with the highest quality, USDA-certified, restaurant-grade meats, fresh vegetables, and whole grains, all approved for human consumption.

 We cook our homemade food for dogs, puppy foods, dog and cat treats, and cat meals in small batches in our own kitchens.
 This is a critical point as it relates to quality control and commitment.

-All of our healthy food for dogs recipes are prepared by cooking our all-natural ingredients to the minimum allowed temperature in order to preserve the maximum nutritional value.
-Whole grains and fresh vegetables are cooked to a very specific point to preserve nutrients.
+We prepare all of our healthy food for dogs recipes by cooking our all-natural ingredients to the minimum allowed temperature in order to preserve the maximum nutritional value.
+We cook whole grains and fresh vegetables to a very specific point to preserve nutrients.
 This way, a dog’s system benefits from the nourishment these healthy dog food ingredients offer.

 Our dog kitchens were designed from an empty shell with only one purpose in mind — making the world’s best food for dogs.
 We didn’t convert some ‘out of business’ restaurant or alter some old catering kitchen, we built our space from scratch, dominated by our dog kitchen, for this sole purpose.
 Every piece of equipment and its location is strategic to our homemade food for dogs.